dmrom7/geogbrowns/content/authors/tom/_index.md

 ---
 # Display name
-title: Giada Casarin
+title: Tom Cantellow
 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
 role: Human Geography PhD student